Skip to content Skip to footer

 AQUARIUS is committed to open science and open science practices are an integral part of our training programmes to researchers of awarded projects, with a particular focus on open data.

-AQUARIUS has adopted an open data policy, which will be implemented with a dedicated data management plan, to ensure that all gathered and generated metadata and data will be managed in line with the FAIR principles (Findable, Accessible, Interoperable, Reusable).
-The metadata and data should become part of the archives managed and operated by leading European data management infrastructures, such as SeaDataNet (physics, bathymetry, chemistry, biology, geology), EurOBIS (biodiversity), ELIXIR-ENA (biogenomics), ICOS-Ocean (carbon), and Copernicus INSTAC (Near- Real-Time data), for quality assurance, long term stewardship, and wide access and use.
-These infrastructures on their turn are feeding into EMODnet, Copernicus Marine, Blue-Cloud (EOSC), Digital Twin of the Ocean (DTO) developments, and globally to e.g. GEOSS, and the digital ocean ecosystem that is being developed in the framework of the UN-IOC Ocean Decade programme.
+This ensures that all metadata and data become part of the archives managed and operated by leading European data management infrastructures, such as SeaDataNet (physics, bathymetry, chemistry, biology, geology), EurOBIS (biodiversity), ELIXIR-ENA (biogenomics), ICOS-Ocean (carbon), and Copernicus INSTAC (Near- Real-Time data), for quality assurance, long term stewardship, and wide access and use.
+These infrastructures in their turn feed into EMODnet, Copernicus Marine, Blue-Cloud (EOSC), Digital Twin of the Ocean (DTO) developments, and globally to e.g. GEOSS, and the digital ocean ecosystem that is being developed in the framework of the UN-IOC Ocean Decade programme.

 In addition, the scientific teams of the awarded projects will be invited and encouraged to register and make use of the Blue-Cloud Virtual Research Environment, which hosts a range of analytical software services and virtual labs and provides access to multidisciplinary data from observations and models, to enable them to experience web-based open science.